ryedin/site/_posts/2016-06-30-why-docker.md

 Next, I recommend caution in going deeper into the Docker universe than Images and Container APIs right now.

-There is interesting work in the Docker container scheduling space (Swarm, Mesos, Kuberenetes, Nomad) but these are extremely complex systems that can bring in massive headaches for you and your team.
+There is interesting work in the Docker container scheduling space (Swarm, Mesos, Kuberenetes, Nomad), but these are extremely complex systems that can bring in massive headaches for you and your team.
 These dynamic systems make networking, load balancing, logging and debugging **harder than ever before**.

-I recently wrote up a bunch of the [biggest challenges I have building systems on top of AWS ECS](https://medium.com/@nzoschke/the-seven-biggest-challenges-of-deployment-to-ecs-414ebcd6d9ec#.n1etvfynm) and that’s with letting Amazon operate most of the system.
+I recently wrote up a bunch of the [biggest challenges I have building systems on top of AWS ECS](https://medium.com/@nzoschke/the-seven-biggest-challenges-of-deployment-to-ecs-414ebcd6d9ec#.n1etvfynm), and that’s with letting Amazon operate most of the system.

 If you don’t know what you are doing, you can end up with a Docker system that is overly complex on the container, network, persistence and scheduling fronts.